-“I like to make this graph, one axis as ‘Nice to Have’ to ‘Most Important’ and then the other is from ‘Easy to Implement’ to ‘Hard to Implement’.”
+“I like to make this graph, one axis as ‘Nice to Have’ to ‘Most Important,’ and then the other ‘Easy to Implement’ to ‘Hard to Implement’.”

 In this age, it’s a difficult feat to release great products at the rate of change that humans go through.
 But it’s necessary.
 In fact, Angelique, albeit admitting to her own bias, believes it’s the most necessary part of the business.